NVlabs/protcomposer/MODEL_CARD.md

 This model is ready for commercial use.

 ### License/Terms of Use:
-ProtComposer source code is licensed under Apache 2.0 and the model is licensed under the [NVIDIA Open Model License](https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-open-model-license/).
-By using ProtComposer, you accept the terms and conditions of this license.
+**GOVERNING TERMS:** The software and materials are governed by the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.txt); except for the model which is governed by the [NVIDIA Open Model License Agreement](https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-open-model-license/).

+ADDITIONAL INFORMATION: [MIT License](https://github.com/jasonkyuyim/multiflow/blob/main/LICENSE) for Multiflow, the [base model](https://github.com/jasonkyuyim/multiflow).

 **Deployment Geography:** Global